 Serve with crusty bread, chargrilled eggplant and other vegetables, and/or a range of antipasto or grazing dishes

 I spent January in London this year.
 There was a baby on the Horizon, and I was there to see his transition into this life.
 It was a beautiful thing.
-He is a beautiful thing.
+He is a beautiful being.

 I was chief cook and bottle washer during the month I was there.
 And best of all, it was so luxurious to cook from (mainly) one cookbook.
 The book was a Xmas present to my daughter from a good friend.
 The author is an Australian, but the book itself is full of recipes so very suited to the Street and Farmers’ Markets in London.
 Despite a baby in the house we ate so well that month.
-Continue reading “Warm Olives with Lemon and Spices”
+Continue reading “Warm Olives with Spiced Oil, Lemon and Herbs”